Marcseb/Hello-World/README.md

 # Hello-World
 First repository

-Hello I am Marc, got some notions of AI and found of robotics.
+Hello I am Marc, I am an electronic engineer, I have got some notions of AI and fond of robotics.
 My goal is educating my son to these technologies making some interesting projects with him.